Bolicrad/InteractiveCG/README.md

 This project is now a Clion project, so we need to run it under this IDE, or others that support cmake.

-After download and setup the environment, then click Run in your IDE, and you will see a 16:10 window appear on your screen, contains a textured teapot model with Blinn Shading.
+After download and setup the environment, then click Run in your IDE, and you will see a 16:10 window appear on your screen, contains a teapot model with Blinn Shading.

 ### List of Inputs